What makes the Early Learning Center Special?

 The Early Learning Center is open:

-The ELC is currently enrolling children three to five years of age.
+The ELC is currently enrolling children 3 to 5 years of age.
 The ELC is closed eight days throughout the year for holidays and staff development.

 Preparing children for kindergarten comes naturally in our classrooms.
 YWCA preschool teachers help children internalize routines and rules to help them get along with others.
 Teachers also help children understand that there are many different ways to learn and be successful.
 We support each child’s individual strengths, which helps to foster their self-esteem.